MicrosoftDocs/power-platform/power-platform/admin/monitoring/monitoring-overview.md

 Power Platform monitoring doesn't require Azure subscriptions.

 Azure Application Insights contains a superset of runtime event logs:
-  1. Event logs beyond the scope of Power Platform monitoring resource metrics.
+- Event logs beyond the scope of Power Platform monitoring resource metrics.
-  1. Allows for customer-defined data retention.
+- Allows for customer-defined data retention.
-  1. Allows for custom traces, which allows custom events, metrics, and dimensions.
+- Allows for custom traces, which allows custom events, metrics, and dimensions.
-  1. Allows for correlating and joining event logs across resources emitting data to the same Azure Application Insights instance.
+- Allows for correlating and joining event logs across resources emitting data to the same Azure Application Insights instance.

 ### Why do mkkers in my organizations see an experience saying settings must be enabled for their monitoring experience?
-In addition to the tenant-analytics setting, the environment setting **Analytics data available to Makers** must be turned on.
+In addition to the tenant-level analytics setting, the environment setting **Analytics data available to Makers** must be turned on.
 Availability of monitoring health metrics, logs, and recommendations in maker monitoring experiences based on tenant and environment settings.

 | Are tenant-level analytics turned on? | Is analytics data available to Makers? | Is this a Managed Environment?| Is Operational health metrics available? | Are logs available? | Are recommendations available?|
 |---------------------------------|------------------------------------------------|---------|-----------------------------------|--------------------------|--------------------------------|